Chiropteman Objects

 Langstrom is a vampire of unknown age who has been feeding on the city's inhabitants for as long as it has existed.
 His real origin is unknown, but he does not seem to age nor does his bloodlust subside.

 The purpose of this project is to establish a creative playground around Batman, without too many established rules, which even go a little against the grain.
 A voluntarily unrealistic proposal.
-It intends to ask: What if we made Batman an actual detective series/film, closer to a Poirot or Holmes case, but seasoned with some science fiction and fantasy elements?
+It intends to ask: What if we made Batman an actual detective series/film, closer to Poirot or Holmes, but seasoned with some science fiction and fantasy elements?
 One episode → One case → One villain.

 An opportunity for narrative and formal experimentation and an ongoing project that I will continuously update, adding additional characters, backgrounds, props and other elements.
 Come back occasionally or subscribe to my newsletter for regular info!